All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Semaglutide Constipation Relief: What Actually Works

 Constipation affects roughly 24% of semaglutide users and can be managed through increased fiber intake, adequate hydration (64+ oz daily), magnesium supplements, and regular physical activity.
-While nausea gets most of the attention when it comes to semaglutide side effects, constipation is often the more persistent and frustrating issue.
+While nausea gets most of the attention for semaglutide side effects, constipation is often the more persistent and frustrating issue.
 Nausea tends to improve as your body adjusts to each dose.
-Constipation can linger, and if you do not address it proactively, it can become a significant quality-of-life problem.
+Constipation can linger, and if you don't address it proactively, it can become a significant quality-of-life problem.

 Why Semaglutide Causes Constipation